microsoft/r-server-campaign-optimization/input_data.md

 ## CSV File Description
 --------------------------

-There are four input .csv files used in this solution.
+There are four input files used in this solution.
 They are:

 * [Campaign_Detail.csv](#campaign-detail)
 * [Lead_Demography.csv](#lead-demography)